 |Maps||OS Landranger Map No 187.
 OS Explorer Map No 146|

-The idyllic estate of Polesden Lacey, a fine country house nestling just behind the North Downs escarpment, is the highlight of this walk - a landscape of hidden valleys, pretty woodland, and gentle pasture that seems lost in a golden yesterday.
+The idyllic estate of Polesden Lacey is the highlight of this walk, a fine country house nestling in a landscape of hidden valleys, pretty woodland, and gentle pasture.
+It also has a finish along the North Downs escarpment, with extensive views, and a visit to one of England’s largest vineyards.
 The walk has something to offer at almost any time of the year.
-In spring, it passes through a number of fine bluebell woods, in autumn there is plenty of fine golden colour in the woodlands, while in winter the bare branches open up new views and vistas.
-In summer, the walk offers several fine spots for a picnic, and despite being relatively close to London, a deep rural tranquility.
-The long evenings also make this the best time to come if you want to also make a detailed visit in the afternoon to the house and grounds at Polesden Lacey.
+In late April and early May there are a couple of bluebell woods towards the end of the walk, in autumn there is plenty of golden colour in the woodlands, and in summer the walk offers several spots for a picnic, and - despite being relatively close to London - a deep rural tranquility.
+The long evenings also make this the best time to come if you want to also make a detailed visit in the afternoon to the house and grounds at Polesden Lacey itself.

-There also are several good places for a picnic in the environs of Polesden Lacey, which are marked as such in the walk directions
+There also are several good places for a picnic in the environs of Polesden Lacey, which are marked in the walk directions

 The escarpment on Ranmore Common is also a wonderful place to stop and have a picnic tea if you have brought a thermos flask with you